ksharp-lang/ksharp-doc/docs/rfc/0002-functions.md

 :::

-By default all operators are infix functions.
+All operators are infix functions.

 ```haskell
 1 + 2